delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 <br/>

-The above command will download the OSSEC sources into the /opt directory.
-Before building those we need to extract them from the tarball.
-We’ll use the next command:
+Extract them from the tar.
+Use the following command:

 **$ sudo tar -zxf /opt/3.6.0.tar.gz --directory /opt**